 I facilitate our workshops and webinars.
 Clients tell me I blend curiosity and humor with experience and insight to create an environment that helps them see and address the fundamental challenges to their success.
 I learn more about trust in every session I lead, and strive to leave them with the tools, mindsets, and confidence to achieve their desired outcomes.

 I’m also a strategy consultant and executive coach.
-I have spent almost 20 years supporting clients as they take on their most complex and daunting challenges.
-I am a front-line consultant when I’m not leading programs for Trusted Advisor Associates; I work for a boutique consulting firm in Washington, D.C., called The Clearing, where I outfit leaders with The PRIMES, which are universal patterns of group behavior.
+I have spent over 20 years supporting clients as they take on their most complex and daunting challenges.
+When I’m not leading programs for Trusted Advisor Associates; I am coaching one-on-one with leaders or consulting directly with clients on strategy, change management, and leadership development.
 My clients include leaders and teams across the US Federal Government, non-profit organizations, and commercial industry.
-I specialize in strategy, organizational dynamics, systems theory, and leadership development to tackle technically and socially complex challenges.
+I get excited working with clients as they define and then realize their desired outcomes.
 I have a B.A. from The University of Virginia and a Masters Certificate in Leadership Coaching from Georgetown University.
-I also hold certifications in team effectiveness, organizational culture, and leadership development tools.
+I also hold certifications in team effectiveness, organizational culture, and leadership development tools

 My Trust Story

 I had a team of four consultants working on a long-term project with an important client who valued seeing the same faces year after year.
 In the course of three months, the entire team turned over.
 I had to deliver the bad news as each team member departed and always tried to have an answer ready for how to solve the problem.
 I could sense his frustration building with each encounter.

 After several turnovers, my client vented to me his frustration.
 This time, instead of trying to solve the problem I listened, and then listened some more, as he expressed his concerns and aggravation.
 He concluded with, “I know you are doing all you can.
 I just had to get that out.”
 He was still unhappy and we were able to move forward together.